Toolbox Organisation Settings

 In the button URL text, the keyword token {{org_id}} is replaced with the correct organisation ID before it is shown as a button.

-There are two main types of link that use the organisation id:
+There are two main types of links that use the Organisation ID:

 Example: /create-event?org_id={{org_id}}